luandro/buy-land-back/README.md

-# Getting Started with the Buy Land Back Toolkit
+# Buy Land Back Website

 This toolkit is designed to help you get started with the Buy Land Back project, which aims to create a sustainable alternative to traditional capitalistic practices in land and housing ownership.
 The project utilizes innovative crowdfunding strategies to finance the acquisition and development of land and housing units, ultimately returning the land to indigenous communities.